kgateway-dev/kgateway/docs/content/security/mtls/_index.md

           value: "true"
 {{< /highlight >}}

-Then, add the certs to the volumes section and mount it in the extauth container
+The gloo-mtls-certs are added to the volumes section and mounted in the extauth container:

 {{< highlight yaml "hl_lines=2-4 7-10" >}}
         volumeMounts: